NuGet/docs.microsoft.com-nuget.tr-tr/docs/release-notes/NuGet-1.5.md

 ### <a name="explicit-assembly-references"></a>Açık bütünleştirilmiş kod başvuruları

-Paket içindeki hangi derlemelerin başvurulduğunu açıkça belirtmek için kullanılan yeni bir `<references />` öğesi eklendi.
+`<references />`Paket içindeki hangi derlemelerin başvurulduğunu açıkça belirtmek için kullanılan yeni bir öğe eklendi.

 Örneğin, aşağıdakileri eklerseniz: